 Things To Do in Bali

-You’re probably not going to see as many things as you think because 1) it takes awhile to get from one place to another and 2) you’ll be doing a LOT of relaxing (right???).
-Here’s the lowdown on what we did:
+Here are some Bali tips on things to do while you’re there.
+But, first, a little warning—you’re probably not going to see as many things as you think because 1) it takes awhile to get from one place to another and 2) you’ll be doing a LOT of relaxing (right???).

 La Plancha Restaurant (Seminyak)—Don’t miss happy hour and sunset from this vibrant spot on Mesari Beach.